 This groundbreaking arts education group needed a better way to organize their data, communicate with their members, and spread the word about their vital work teaching critical thinking skills.
 Together, we rebuilt their entire online operation from scratch.
-I worked with them from content strategy through design, layout, and some highly advanced functionality — including a custom-built WooCommerce add-on that allowed them to profit from group user memberships.
-All along the way, we've focused on solving problems for both their users and their own organization.
+I worked with them from content strategy through design, layout, and some highly advanced functionality — including integrations with WooCommerce and Salesforce.
+Along the way, we've focused on solving problems for both their users and their own organization.

 The esteemed Baroque did the design and I did the front end and the guts of this deceptively complicated site.
 The site is all smiles and sunshine on the outside.
 And indeed I customized the back end to make it as peaceful and harmonious as possible for DSP staff to manage the site on their own and continue to tell the organization's story, without developer help.
 But deep in the back end, the site does the hard work of consuming public data, merging it with in-house tracking information, and producing the accurate tax assessments the DSP needs each year to keep growing downtown Spokane.